klawrawkz/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     > **Note:** You do not need to configure the workspace ID and key when installing the Dependency Agent, since it uses the same settings as the Microsoft Monitoring Agent, which must be installed beforehand.

-11. Close the virtual machine connection window for the **smarthotelweb1** VM.
-Connect to the **smarthotelweb2** VM and repeat the installation process (steps 8-10) for both agents (the administrator password is the same as for smarthotelweb1).
+11. Close the virtual machine connection window for the **RootBoySlimweb1** VM.
+Connect to the **RootBoySlimweb2** VM and repeat the installation process (steps 8-10) for both agents (the administrator password is the same as for RootBoySlimweb1).

 You will now deploy the Linux versions of the Microsoft Monitoring Agent and Dependency Agent on the **UbuntuWAF** VM.
 To do so, you will first connect to the UbuntuWAF remotely using an SSH session.

-12. Return to the RDP session with the **SmartHotelHost** and open a command prompt using the desktop shortcut.
+12. Return to the RDP session with the **RootBoySlimHost** and open a command prompt using the desktop shortcut.

-    > **Note**: The SmartHotelHost runs Windows Server 2019 with the Windows Subsystem for Linux enabled.
+    > **Note**: The RootBoySlimHost runs Windows Server 2019 with the Windows Subsystem for Linux enabled.
 This allows the command prompt to be used as an SSH client.
 More info of supported Linux on Azure can be found here: https://Azure.com/Linux.

-13. Enter the following command to connect to the **UbuntuWAF** VM running in Hyper-V on the SmartHotelHost:
+13. Enter the following command to connect to the **UbuntuWAF** VM running in Hyper-V on the RootBoySlimHost:

     ```bash
     ssh demouser@192.168.0.8